The Theodore & Loretta Williams Graduate Research Award Fund for Arts Health

 o Detailed budget for use of funds

 - letter of support from a departmental faculty member.
-This letter should be placed in a sealed envelope and signed by the writer across the flap.
+This letter should be submitted electronically, but may be emailed separately.

 *Research topic must relate to some aspect of arts health.